wmdev0808/Laravel/challenge-001/README.md

 ## 52. Write the Markup for a Post Comment

+- About

+  Let's now move on to post comments.
+We'll begin with the base markup for a comment.

 ## 53. Table Consistency and Foreign Key Constraints

 ## 54. Make the Comments Section Dynamic